Theistic evolution: Theological views and stances

 Adamic exceptionalism is the current leading view, as it is considered to be compatible with both science and Islamic theology.
 Adamic exceptionalism asserts that Adam and Eve were created by Allah through miracles as the first humans, and that the rest of humanity descends from them.
-At the same time, this view asserts that modern humans emerged through evolution and that modern humans have a lineage leading up to the origin of life (FUCA), and that evolution occurred just as theorized (e.g. Austalopithecus afarensis to Homo habilis, H. habilis to H. eragaster, H. eragaster to H. heidelbergensis, H. heidelbergensis to H. sapiens, etc.) Adamic exceptionalists believe that Allah created human-like beings on Earth through evolution before Adam was brought into the world; however, these human-like beings do not fit the theological description of "humans".
+At the same time, this view asserts that modern humans emerged through evolution and that modern humans have a lineage leading up to the origin of life (FUCA), and that evolution occurred just as theorized (e.g. Austalopithecus afarensis to Homo habilis, H. habilis to H. ergaster, H. ergaster to H. heidelbergensis, H. heidelbergensis to H. sapiens, etc.) Adamic exceptionalists believe that Allah created human-like beings on Earth through evolution before Adam was brought into the world; however, these human-like beings do not fit the theological description of "humans".
 From a theological perspective, they're not true humans, but they are biologically human, since they fit the taxonomical description for it.
 Adam is still considered to be the first human from a theological perspective.
 Adamic exceptionalism also asserts that the early descendants of Adam mated or hybridized with these "human-like beings", yielding one lineage that leads to Adam and another that leads to FUCA.
 This belief is considered to be the most viable because it synthesizes the miraculous creation of Adam and Eve and agrees with Muslim theology.
 At the same time, it is considered as compatible with evolutionary science—any questions regarding Adam and his miraculous creation, the lineage that leads to him, or whether this lineage mated with other "human-like" beings are irrelevant to science and are not obstacles to any established scientific theories.